Arelle/Arelle/README.txt

 or command line interface, and can develop their own controller interfaces as needed.

-Arelle is supported on the website: http://arelle.org/
+Arelle is supported on the website: http://arelle.org/ and github project Arelle